zsteinkamp/m4l-PitchPath/README.md

 * Choose `Absolute` or `Relative` pitch mode.
   * `Absolute` mode will ignore the pitch of the incoming note, and only output notes in the range you specify.
   * `Relative` mode will adjust the pitch of the incoming note within the constraints of the `Highest` and `Lowest` values.
-* Select a time interval that the graph represents.
 * Enable or disable `Scale Awareness`
-* Adjust the Phase of the time cursor.
+* Adjust the `Phase` of the time cursor.
 0% will start at the left edge when the transport starts, 50% will start in the middle.
+Changing this value during playback immediately sets the cursor to that position.
+* Select a `Rate`, which is the time interval that the graph represents.
+Note that changing the rate will not cause a "jump" in value, and hence not necessarily be time-aligned with Live's transport.
+I chose that behavior on purpose to open more possibilities.
+If you need to stay grid-aligned, perhaps you can use precisely-placed automation breakpoints?

 ### Usage
 * Send notes to PitchPath with MIDI notes, an arpeggiator, or another device like [LenStepper](https://plugins.steinkamp.us/m4l-LenStepper).
+* PROTIP: You can set `Rate` to `Stop`, then use the `Phase` dial to scrub around the path manually or modulate it with a different device.

 ## TODO